dotnet/designs/accepted/2023/wasm-browser-threads.md

 - `JSExport`/`Function`
     - we already are on correct thread in JS, unless this is UI thread
     - would anything improve if we tried to be more async ?
+- `MonoString`
+    - we have optimization for interned strings, that we marshal them only once by value.
+Subsequent calls in both directions are just a pinned pointer.
+    - in deputy design we could create `MonoString` instance on the UI thread, but it involves GC barrier

 ## JSWebWorker with JS interop
 - is proposed concept to let user to manage JS state of the worker explicitly